Pre-Columbian Belize: Late classic period

 In the late classic period, it is estimated that between 400,000 and 1,000,000 people inhabited the area that is now Belize.
 People settled almost every part of the country worth cultivating, as well as the cayes and coastal swamp regions.

 Postclassic period (c.
 10th—early 16th century)

 In the tenth century, Mayan society suffered a severe breakdown.
 Construction of public buildings ceased, the administrative centres lost power, and the population declined as social and economic systems lost their coherence.
 Some people continued to occupy, or perhaps reoccupied, sites such as Altun Ha, Xunantunich, and Lamanai, but these sites ceased being splendid ceremonial and civic centres.

-At the end of the postclassic period, the area that is now Belize included three distinct Maya territories: Chetumal Province, which encompassed the area around Corozal Bay; Dzuluinicob Province, which encompassed the area between the New River and the Sibun River, west to Tipu; and a southern territory controlled by the Manche Ch'ol Maya, encompassing the area between the Monkey River and the Sarstoon River.
+At the end of the postclassic period, the area that is now Belize included three distinct Maya territories: Chetumal Province, which encompassed the area around Corozal Bay; Dzuluinicob Province, which encompassed the area between the lower New River and the Sibun River, west to Tipu; and a southern territory controlled by the Manche Ch'ol Maya, encompassing the area between the Monkey River and the Sarstoon River.